will-at-rti/rti-scheduler-data-sync-api-powershell/README.md

-# Example Powershell implementation of RTI Scheduler's Data Sync API
+# Example PowerShell implementation of RTI Scheduler's Data Sync API

 ## Using this script
 1) Download/Extract these files to a directory you'd like to run your script from.